djeada/Testolini/README.md

 The framework requires Bash 4.0 or higher.

 <h1>Installation</h1>

-Copy the src/testolini.sh script.
+* Copy the <code>src/testolini.sh</code> script.
 You may put it directly in your project's directory or in your HOME directory.
-You may also want to modify the PATH variable to include the directory containing the script.
+* Additinoaly you may want to modify the PATH variable to include the directory containing the <code>testolini.sh</code> script.
 Then it will be available in your Bash prompt.

 <h1>Usage</h1>
 Source the testolini.sh script in your Bash script.